pdgilbert/multiplexI2C/README.md

 The `multiplexI2C.ast` is almost 20MB so this format cannot be used by Github.
 It is not rendered by Meshlab.
 ![.ast file](Graphics/multiplexI2C.ast)

+## History

+ - Version 0.1.1 2025-01 has pull up resistor added but has not been manufactured/tested.

+ - Version 0.1.0 2024-09 needs manual addition of pull up resistors on nss line to radio chip.
+   With this modification it works with `blackpill` `stm32f401` or `stm32f411` inserted, using AHT20 sensors.
+See notes re testing in the software repository.